Home » Gluten free » Chicken Stock from Scratch

 Slow and Steady Simmer

-a pot of cooked veggies and chicken carcass in stock.
+a pot of cooked veggies and chicken for stock.

 The key to making a good stock is the nice long simmer.
 This is what will allow it to become rich and flavorful.